 1. Don't put anything important in the door.

 The door is the warmest part of your freezer.
-Don't store anything important in the door, ie. food.
-They may soften and refreeze which effects their texture in a negative way.
+Don't store anything important (read: food) on the door.
+Foods stored there may soften and refreeze which effects their texture in a negative way.

-Instead, the door shelves are the perfect spot for ice packs or items that won't go bad from temperature fluctuations.
-I also store my dry masa in the bottom shelf of the door where it's easy to find.
-The colder temps extend its shelf life and keep away bugs.
+Instead, load the door shelves with ice packs or items that won't go bad from temperature fluctuations.
+I also store my dry masa in the bottom shelf of the door.
+The colder temps extend its shelf life and keep away bugs — plus, it's always easy to find when I need it.

 2. Use containers for smaller items.